-Gym Uniforms 2023-2024
+Gym Uniforms 2024-2025

-All Grades-Pre-K3 through 8th
+All Grades-Pre-K 3 through 8

-Our school gym uniforms, listed below, are purchased directly through B&E Sportswear.
+Our school gym uniforms, listed below, MUST be purchased directly through B&E Sportswear.

 To place your order for the upcoming school year, visit our school website at stmarymagdalenschool.net and go to the 'Parent Portal' page.
 Click on the B&E Sportswear link to go to our storefront on their site.